top of page

 The Seal of the One and Three:

-Druwayu incorporates the "Seal of the One and Three," a symbol based on Sacred Geometry.
+Druwayu incorporates the "Seal of the One and Three," a symbol based on Sacred Geometry, composed of a triangle interwoven by three interlocked rings.
 This seal reflects the union of the One God and Three Goddesses.
 It also linked to the understanding of cosmic patterns and energy flows.
 The religion uses geometric symbols to explore the vibrational matrix of the universe, drawing parallels to ancient traditions that view geometry as a bridge between the physical and spiritual realm.

 Sacred Geometry serves as a profound framework for understanding the foundational rules that govern the universe's patterns and forms.
 Rooted in both physical and metaphysical insights, these rules—Infinity, Individuality, Male Straight Lines, and Female Curved Lines—define the symbolic and energetic relationships embedded in all creations.
 Each rule reflects distinct aspects of existence, from the incomprehensible vastness of infinity to the intimate expression of individuality, and the dynamic interplay between masculine and feminine forces.
 These principles, expressed through geometric shapes and numbers, offer a timeless lens for interpreting the balance, harmony, and interconnectedness of life itself.
 The following will clarify these matters further and can be considered in a sense, Druwayu's creation story.